awsdocs/amazon-athena-user-guide/doc_source/amazonathenafullaccess-managed-policy.md

 # AmazonAthenaFullAccess Managed Policy<a name="amazonathenafullaccess-managed-policy"></a>

 The `AmazonAthenaFullAccess` managed policy grants full access to Athena\.
+Whenever you use IAM policies, make sure that you follow IAM best practices\.
+For more information, see [Security best practices in IAM](https://docs.aws.amazon.com/IAM/latest/UserGuide/best-practices.html) in the *IAM User Guide*\.

 Managed policy contents change, so the policy shown here may be out\-of\-date\.
 Check the IAM console for the most up\-to\-date policy\.